 As the concept of "sustainability" grows in popularity throughout the world, an ever-increasing number of environmental jobs emerge.
-Sustainability will continue to be a burgeoning industry with great career potential as resources and energy become ever more scarce and expensive.
+Sustainability will continue to be a burgeoning industry with great career potential as resources and energy become more scarce and expensive.
 A degree in the field is often required for these green jobs, but for now, while this growing industry works hard to integrate the environment, the economy, and the social system into a healthy, viable whole, workers with related degrees are sometimes accepted into environmental careers.

 Green jobs often appeal to those laid-off from dying industries, but people of any age, economic status, or previous training who retrain for environmental jobs are making a smart move.
 In fact, jobs in a wide variety of industries are so related to sustainability jobs that many workers have little trouble switching over to those parallel green careers.
 Sustainability coincides with such industries as computer networking and system technology, communications, energy, environmental management, architecture, engineering, planning, design, construction, media, marketing, parks and recreation, horticulture, agriculture, hospitality, travel and tourism, transportation, and more!

 Whether they are called green jobs, sustainability jobs, or environmental jobs, the number of open positions within the sustainability field grows every day.
 From engineer and analyst to manager and designer, existing and emerging careers in sustainable development cover a broad spectrum.
 The list of these positions includes: